kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 19. You have successfully created and configured a user in Azure Active Directory.

+20. Copy the email id of the  recently created user to use the email id to sign in for the next task (sara@azureholxxxx.onmicrosoft.com)

 20. Sign out from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
 Then the close all the browser windows.

 #### Task 4:  In this task, you will sign in as Sara Perez, for the first time.